wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.5.3 =
+* Very small bugfix fixing the error on line 1192.

 = 2.5.2 =
 * Fixed a bug about `mysql_real_escape_string()` expecting a string.